 Giving Children Responsibilities – Jobs and Chores Build Character

-Lots of parents whine that their children are just too busy.
-They claim that they have hours worth of homework and extra activities and are just too busy to handle things.
-So mom does it for them.
-Big mistake.
-If your child has so much going on in their life that they can’t feed their own fish, or clean up their own room then they need to slow down.
-Life is about balancing responsibilities and recreation and the younger children learn this, the more successful they will be.
-Plus, a family isn’t about parents instructing and dictating everything that goes on.
-It isn’t about doing everything for the people in your home.
-Instead, it is about working together.
-If each person under your roof takes care of their own responsibilities and respects what they should and need to do the family unit will work better.
-This will give you more time to enjoy together, rather than feeling overwhelmed by doing everything for your kids.
-Plus, your kids will be rewarded with a real picture of what life is about and what is necessary to ‘take care of business’ so to speak.
-The older they get, the better off they will be.
-Giving children responsibilities that are tailored to their abilities and age and expecting them to be handled properly, is one of the best things that a parent can do for their child and for their family.
+Many parents complain that their children are just too busy.
+They claim their kids have hours of homework and extracurricular activities, leaving them no time to handle basic chores.
+As a result, mom often steps in to do it for them—a big mistake.
+If your child is so busy that they can’t feed their own fish or clean up their room, then they need to slow down.
+Life is about balancing responsibilities and recreation, and the younger children learn this, the more successful they will be.
+Plus, a family isn’t about parents instructing and dictating every action.
+It’s about working together.
+If everyone in the household takes care of their own responsibilities and respects what they need to do, the family unit will function more smoothly.
+This will give you more time to enjoy each other’s company instead of feeling overwhelmed by doing everything for your kids.
+Moreover, your kids will gain a real understanding of what life is about and what is necessary to “take care of business.”
+The older they get, the better equipped they will be for the challenges of adulthood.

 Share: